Cybercrime

 Cyber Essentials is a government developed certification scheme for Cyber Security in businesses.

-Waddington Legal Limited, trading as Waddington Turner Wall Solicitors, Michael Bower Equine Law and Foster Law, is Cyber Essentials certified.
-This means that the company is able to demonstrate that it has implemented controls to defend its systems from cyber-attacks and is committed to cyber security.
+Waddington Legal Limited, trading as Waddington Turner Wall Solicitors, Michael Bower Equine Law and Foster Law, is currently working on a Cyber Essentials recertification.
+In the meantime, the company continue to implement controls to defend our systems from cyber-attacks and is fully committed to continually improving our cyber security.

 Further information on Cyber Essentials can be found via: